kozodoi/dptools/README.md

 ## Examples

-This section contains just a few examples of using functions from `dptools`.
+This section contains a few examples of using functions from `dptools` for different data preprocessing tasks.

-### Create a toy data set
+### Creating a toy data set

 First, let us create a toy data frame to demonstarte the package functionality.